A First-Order Approach To Accelerated Value Iteration

 where \eqref{ineq:1} follows from $\bm{v}^{*} = T(\bm{v}^{*})$, \eqref{ineq:2} follows from \eqref{eq:mu-infty} and \eqref{ineq:2}, and \eqref{ineq:3} follows from $v_{s,i}=0$ for $i \geq s+1$.
-We can conclude since triangle inequality gives $\| \bm{v}_{s} - \bm{v}^{*} \|_{\infty} \geq (1/(1+\lambda)) \cdot \| \bm{v}_{s} - T(\bm{v}_{s}) \|_{\infty}.$ \end{proof} Note that Algorithm \ref{alg:AVI} is a first-order iterative algorithm for MDP.
-This implies that in general, Algorithm \ref{alg:AVI} may not perform better than \ref{alg:VI} in intermediate steps, \textit{before} the $n$-th iteration.
-In particular, we would like to note that this hard MDP instance is not irreducible.
+We can conclude since triangle inequality gives $\| \bm{v}_{s} - \bm{v}^{*} \|_{\infty} \geq (1/(1+\lambda)) \cdot \| \bm{v}_{s} - T(\bm{v}_{s}) \|_{\infty}.$ \end{proof} { Therefore, \ref{alg:VI} matches the lower bound on the convergence rate of first-order algorithms. } Since \ref{alg:AVI} is also a first-order algorithm, Algorithm \ref{alg:AVI} may not perform better than \ref{alg:VI} in intermediate steps, \textit{before} the $n$-th iteration.
 We illustrate this for our hard MDP instance in Figure \ref{fig:hard_instance_errors}.
 We notice that \ref{alg:VI} and \ref{alg:R-VI} converge linearly with a rate close to $\lambda$ (as we prove in Proposition \ref{prop:VI-step size}).
 However, Algorithm \ref{alg:AVI} starts to converge faster than \ref{alg:VI} only after (at least) $n$ iterations.
 This suggests that if one wants to compute an $\epsilon$-optimal policy for a large $\epsilon$ in a high-dimensional MDP with an analogous structure as our hard MDP instance, \ref{alg:VI} might be a faster algorithm for this particular instance.